For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Neurons: The fundamental units of a neural network, neurons in each layer are interconnected and transmit signals to each other.
 Each neuron typically applies a mathematical function to its input, which determines its activation or output.

-7. Computer vision: They are fundamental in computer vision for tasks like image classification, object detection, and scene understanding.
+7. Computer vision: In computer vision, neural networks are fundamental for tasks such as image classification, object detection, and scene understanding.
+These capabilities are crucial in various applications, from autonomous vehicles to advanced security systems.

-9. Natural language processing (NLP): Neural networks are key in understanding, interpreting, and generating human language in applications like chatbots and text analysis.
+9. Natural language processing (NLP): In NLP, neural networks play a key role in understanding, interpreting, and generating human language.
+Applications include chatbots that provide customer support and text analysis tools that extract insights from large volumes of data.

 Learn more about the 5 Main Types of Neural Networks